'And Just Like That' Recap: Samantha Jones Sort Of Returns

 "I don't know what's going to happen, but I know that kid is amazing," Carrie says of Rock.
 "And just remember, a Rose by any other name would smell as sweet."

-The episode also introduces a new character that Carrie seems quite taken with, her handsome new physical therapist Travis.
-Carrie even request that Travis lead all her appointments despite him not being covered by her health insurance.
+The episode also introduces a new character that Carrie seems quite taken with, her handsome new physical therapist named Travis.
+Carrie even requests that Travis lead all her appointments, despite him not being covered by her health insurance.

 Could this be a new romance for our leading lady?
 New episodes of And Just Like That stream Thursdays on HBO Max.